mdekauwe/FitFarquharModel/README.rst

 Installation
 =============

-They code has very few dependancies and depending on your operating system the ease of setup will vary.
+They code has been written such that it has very few dependancies to ease personal set up.
+It depends on a series of standard python packages which install easily on all systems and a single fitting package which has installed with a single command on windows, macs and linux machines.
 The dependancies are:

 * `numpy <http://numpy.scipy.org/>`_
 * `scipy <http://www.scipy.org/>`_